-- · Encourage tree planting - · Manage forests or the number of trees in a city - Increase the amount of green space in a city (green spaces are areas of grass, trees, or other vegetation set apart for recreational or aesthetic purposes in an urban environment.) - Protect or restore wetlands - Protect or restore grasslands or prairies - While you're less likely to find this, in a community with farmland, there are ways of encouraging carbon storage in the soil with certain farming and livestock management practices.
+- · Encourage tree planting - · Manage forests or the number of trees in a city - Increase the amount of green space in a city (green spaces are areas of grass, trees, or other vegetation set apart for recreational or aesthetic purposes in an urban environment.) - · Protect or restore wetlands - · Protect or restore grasslands or prairies - While you're less likely to find this, in a community with farmland, there are ways of encouraging carbon storage in the soil with certain farming and livestock management practices.

-Is there a program that results in the removal of carbon from the atmosphere?

-Yes

-V No

-Provide a link to information about the program online:

-http://www.york.ca/wps/portal/yorkhome/yorkregion/yr/plansreportsandstrategies/greeningstrategy/greeningstrategy/!ut/

-Does the program have metrics to measure success?

-7 Yes V 100

-No

-Do the metrics aim to increase the amount of carbon storage capacity, keep the amount the same, wind up in a reduction of carbon storage capacity, or are they not related to carbon storage capacity?

-- Increase carbon storage capacity

-- Keep carbon storage capacity the same

-- Less carbon storage capacity

-- Not related to carbon storage capacity

-Note - for the preceding question - more trees or more wetlands would be a metric associated with increased carbon storage capacity, even if the actual carbon storage capacity is not calculated.
-So it is possible to answer the previous question as "Increase..." and the following question as "No."

-Do the metrics include measurements of actual carbon or carbon dioxide storage capacity?
+Is there a ☐ Yes ☑ No a program that results in the removal of carbon from the atmosphere? a link to information about the program online: www.york.ca/wps/portal/yorkhome/yorkregion/yr/plansreportsandstrategies/greeningstrategy/greeningstrategy/!ut/ Does the Yes No program have metrics to measure success? in a reduce ✓ Increase ✓ Keep ca netrics aim to increase the amount of carbon storage capacity, keep the amount the same, wind up action of carbon storage capacity, or are they not related to carbon storage capacity? se carbon storage capacity the same arbon storage capacity lated to carbon storage capacity carbon sto the preceding question - more trees or more wetlands would be a metric associated with increased orage capacity, even if the actual carbon storage capacity is not calculated.
+So it is possible to answer the question as "Increase" and the following question as "No." Do the m netrics include measurements of actual carbon or carbon dioxide storage capacity?
+Were the ✓ Yes No e program metrics (whatever they are) met in the most recent year?

-Yes

-V No

-Were the program metrics (whatever they are) met in the most recent year?

-Yes Yes

-No